Eugleo/purescript-grid-reactors/README.md

 2. Explain how a state can be drawn on a grid, using our intuitive DSL.
 3. Finally, describe how the state changes depending on incoming mouse and keyboard input events, and if there is a background clock, how the state changes on the ticks.

-Then you just call `runReactor [your reactor]` and you're set!
+Then you just call `runReactor [your reactor]` and you're all set!
 The reactor listens for the events, runs the clock, and does the rendering using a Halogen component.
 Declarative programming at its best.

 ## Example